CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     the flag constants need not be prefixed by `re.`.
 For example, the test name may be `matches DOTALL|VERBOSE`, corresponding to `re.search(`*expected* `, `*actual* `, re.DOTALL|re.VERBOSE)`.

+    `options` is a dict of options transforming the actual output or otherwise affecting matching actual and expected output.
+    Currently, only one output option is supported, although it can be used for multiple targets (output items):

+    -   `filter-out[ TARGET]`: Remove from actual output (in TARGET) substrings matching the regular expression that is the value of the option.
+The optional TARGET may be `stdin`, `stdout` or `file:FILE`.
+If TARGET is omitted, applies to all output.
+        Multiple option values may be specified for different TARGETs.
+        The value of the option may also be a list of regular expressions, in which case their matches are removed in order.
+        If the option is specified both with and without TARGET, the matches with TARGET are removed before those without.
+The option is useful in particular for removing such parts of the output that change on each run, such as timestamps.

 -   `status`: The status of the test (optional).
 Tests should be pass by default, but `status` can mark otherwise.
 Allowed values are: